Robert Icke: 2010-12, Headlong

-Almeida Theatre
+2013-19, Almeida Theatre

 In 2013, Icke left Headlong to take up a post as associate director at the Almeida Theatre.
 His work there began with the Almeida transfer of his Headlong 1984 in early 2014, which transferred to the Playhouse Theatre in the West End later that year, before transferring to Broadway in 2017.
 In summer 2014, he directed the European premiere of Mr. Burns, a Post-Electric Play by Anne Washburn, which provoked a violently divided critical reaction.
 In early 2015, he directed Tobias Menzies in The Fever in a site-specific production in a hotel room in Mayfair.

-The show that marked Icke as a major British talent was his 2015 Oresteia, the opening production of Goold and Icke's 'Almeida Greek' season of Greek tragedy.
+The show that marked Icke as a major British talent was his 2015 Oresteia, the opening production of a season of Greek tragedy.
 A free adaptation of Aeschylus' original running at nearly four hours with three intermissions, Icke added a self-penned prologue to the Aeschylus text concerning the sacrifice of Iphigenia: a "70-minute prequel that dramatises both what led up to that sacrifice and the act itself", which critic Dominic Maxwell dubbed "a masterpiece".
 Oresteia received rave reviews, won Icke several awards, and transferred to the West End.

 Icke followed this in 2016 with his own adaptations of Uncle Vanya, starring Paul Rhys, and Mary Stuart, in which Juliet Stevenson and Lia Williams tossed a coin to alternate the two central roles of Mary Stuart and Elizabeth I. Mary Stuart transferred to the West End in 2018, opening to rave reviews.